AksoEo/docs/asc.md

 - `sign a`: returns the sign, either -1, 0, or 1
 - `abs a`: returns the magnitude of the argument

-### Logic
+### Comparison and Logic
 - `==`/`!=`/`>`/`<`/`>=`/`<=` (on two arguments): comparison operators
+    + using ordered comparison on types that are not a number or string always evaluates to false
-    + using ordered comparison on non-numerical types always evaluates to false
+    + using ordered comparison on two different types always evaluates to false
     + comparing two different types always evaluates to false
 - `and`/`or`/`not`/`xor` (on two arguments): boolean logic
     + if one argument is not a boolean, always evaluates to false